The full name of this organization is the Missouri State University Staff Senate, hereinafter referred to as "Staff Senate" or "Senate."

 - Disposal from office.
 (This motion requires previous notice.)

 The rules contained in the current edition of the most current edition of Robert’s Rules of Order shall govern Staff Senate in all cases to which they are applicable and in which they are consistent with these bylaws.

 Amendment of the Bylaws

-Any University staff members may propose an amendment to the Staff Senate Bylaws.
-The proposed amendment shall be provided in writing to the Director of Staff Senate Operations, at which time a bylaws workgroup will be established to review the proposed amendment.
+Any Staff Senator member may propose an amendment to the Staff Senate Bylaws.
+The proposed amendment shall be provided in writing to the Executive Board, at which time a bylaws workgroup will be established to review the proposed amendment.
 After review, the bylaws workgroup will submit its recommendation to the Executive Board to be placed on the agenda for the next meeting.
 The amendment will then be brought before the full Senate for vote.
 Two-thirds (2/3) vote will be required.

 Amendments to the Bylaws shall be considered official and adopted upon a passing vote by the Senate and approval by the President of the University and Administrative Council.